SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-22-pandemic-in-retrospect.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

 Alas, the Krispy Kreme nearest Chez Weekend is 2 states away.
 So optimism is in order&hellip; just not in our immediate vicinity.
+But should you find yourself in possession of a valid vax card while standing outside a Krispy Kreme&hellip; now you know what to do.

+You're welcome.
+Just another of the valuable services provided by this crummy little blog that nobody reads.

 ---